mmasstou/pipex/README.md

 This:```$> ./pipex here_doc LIMITER cmd cmd1 file ```<br>
 Should behave like: ```cmd << LIMITER | cmd1 >> file ```<br>

-!!
-Consider this a warning.
+:exclamation: Consider this a warning.